Cheesy Herb Stuffing

-"A traditional herb stuffing made with crispy french bread, cheddar cheese, tender onions, celery, and carrots, plus an extra dose of herbs.
-An easy and cost-effective side dish for any big dinner or event."
+A traditional herb stuffing made with crispy french bread, cheddar cheese, tender veggies, and an extra dose of herbs.
+A simple side dish for holiday dinners.

 When it comes to big holiday dinners, there’s nothing more classic than a baking dish full of cheesy herb stuffing.

+And, you guys, this recipe has been a dinner-saver on more than one occasion.
 I’ve whipped this recipe out for the past few of those family dinners, and so far, it’s been a hit every time.

 Is there a difference between stuffing and dressing?

-If you want to get technical, “stuffing” is supposed to refer whatever is actually stuffed inside the main dish (such as stuffing the cavity of turkey or chicken).
+If you want to get technical, “stuffing” is supposed to refer to whatever is actually stuffed inside the main dish (such as stuffing the cavity of turkey or chicken).
 And by classic standards, a bread-based side that’s baked in a dish is usually called “dressing.”

 So, what should you call a dish like this, then?